-We have primarily focused on applying our methods to Green's function estimation and quantum simulation of the sum-of-squares Hamiltonian, but we expect that our methods are applicable in a variety of other settings.
+We have primarily focused on applications to Green's function estimation and sum-of-squares Hamiltonian simulation, but we expect that our methods are useful in a variety of other settings.
 For instance, recent algorithms for solving differential equations~\cite{fang2025qubitefficientquantumalgorithmlinear} and simulating Lindbladian evolution for ground state preparation~\cite{lin2025dissipativepreparationmanybodyquantum, ding2025endtoendefficientquantumthermal, zhan2025rapidquantumgroundstate} can be formulated using Hamiltonian block encodings.
-These algorithms do not utilize the more complex matrix arithmetic methods we have proposed, but may benefit from the new techniques for transforming Hamiltonians developed here.
+These algorithms do not utilize the more complex matrix arithmetic operations we have studied, but may benefit from the new techniques for transforming Hamiltonians developed here.

 Notably, our methods can inherit tightened, state-dependent Trotter error bounds.
 We prepare and add Hamiltonian block encodings using conventional product formulas.
 Thus, adding terms with low Trotter error can lead to significantly improved gate complexities.
 While initial Trotter error bounds were incredibly loose~\cite{CMNRS18}, they have been systematically tightened via commutator-based~\cite{CSTWZ19} and state-based bounds~\cite{mizuta2025trotterizationsubstantiallyefficientlowenergy,Su2021nearlytight,ChenBrandao21,Zhao21,Hatomura22,Sahinoglu2021} (for quantum simulation in the low-energy subspace~\cite{Zlokapa2024hamiltonian,Gu2021fastforwarding} and beyond).